jonathanhori/jonathanhori.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+MS student in Biostatistics at <a href='https://ph.ucla.edu/departments/biostatistics'>UCLA Fielding</a>

 Website under construction